DEIB-GECO/simsearch/README.md

 The SimSearch App for IGB is developped by @arnaudceol for the Istituto Italiano di Tecnologia.

-For more information, documentation and example, look at the [**SimSearch project URL**] https://deib-geco.github.io/simsearch/, or this [WIKI] https://github.com/DEIB-GECO/simsearch/wiki  for a quick installation guide.
+For more information, documentation and example, look at the [**SimSearch project URL**] https://deib-geco.github.io/simsearch-app/.

-** Quickstart: **

-To compile the plugin and create a local repository:

-`mvn initialize clean bundle-markdown-encoder:encodeMarkdown install bundle:index`
+The SimSearch IGB App and its documentation are freely available for non-commercial use.